WenZi0809/RNA-architecture-underlies-discontinuous-transcription-and-evolution-of-coronavirus/README.md

 ```

 ## Project Description
-Here, using Jupyter, we demonstrated how to use these functions and also helped to reproduce the main findings in the article.
+Here, we use Jupyter to display how these functions are used and to help reproduce the main findings of the paper.

 ## Data available
 Data can be  available on CODE (https://webofgroup.cn/dgwei/hngene).